-Psychometric characteristics of the Persian version of Social Self-Compassion Scale
+Psychometric Properties of the Persian Version of the Social Self-Compassion Scale (SSCS)

 Subject Areas : social psychology